-- Driving under the influence of drugs
+- Driving under the influence of alcohol or drugs

-- And certain types of theft
+- Certain types of theft

 If you or a loved one is facing criminal charges it is critical to understand that a criminal charge is serious not only because of the punishment, but also because of the impact on your future.
-Even if you’ve only been charged once for a crime, a criminal record can cause problems in an employment opportunity and in a pre-sentence report any earlier charges may result in amore severe sentence for a current crime.
+Even if you’ve only been charged once for a crime, a criminal record can cause problems in an employment opportunity and in a pre-sentence report any earlier charges may result in a more severe sentence for a current crime.

 If you are facing your first conviction in case such as shoplifting, understand that if you are convicted it will be recorded and if you were to face a second charge of the same crime for shoplifting, you will face a greater charge of misdemeanor versus the lesser summary charge.